Funeral Service

 I have had the unique opportunity to merge my two careers – as a writer and a funeral director – in a distinctive manner that many may find surprising.
 The delicate balance between celebrating life and honoring those who have passed allows me to view the world through a unique lens.
 Each day, I navigate both the realms of creative expression and profound loss, which has led to a wealth of compelling experiences and stories.
 Here are some tales from my “other” life, where the art of storytelling meets the sacred duty of remembrance.

-A Summer-Themed Memorial Service
+A Summer-themed Memorial Service

 A Day in the Life of a Funeral Director